SumeetK42/Snowflake-DBT-Food-Pipeline-Project/README.md

-# 🍴 Food Delivery Analytics Pipeline
+# 🍴 Food Delivery Data Engineering Pipeline

 ## 📌 Project Overview
 This project demonstrates an **end-to-end Data Engineering pipeline** built with **Snowflake** and **dbt**.